The highway to Hana, Maui should be listed as another wonder of

 towering mango, banyan, and enormous fanning palms.
 Viewing platforms framed in

-luxuriant foliage overlook a vast blue expanse of the Pacific and stunning Puohokamoa Falls .
-I strolled through the garden in
+luxuriant foliage overlook a vast blue expanse of the Pacific and stunning Puohokamoa Falls Islands .
+When you leave the Garden of Eden keep an eye

 out for the trail head just past the eleven mile marker to the pool beneath Upper Puohokamoa